StyleCannotCodeForShit/vs-style-code/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+EVERYTHING BESIDES THE TOP IS PLACEHOLDER RN, I FUCKING SUCK AT MAKING SITES